MaximumOctopus/Xinorbis/README.md

 A C++ rewrite of Xinorbis is currently in progress.
 Beta version due Summer/Autumn 2026.

-I'll be uploading the code reguarly (at least once a week) as I work through the rewrite/remaster.
+I'll be uploading the code regularly (at least once a week) as I work through the rewrite/remaster.

 I'm adding raw functionality first, then once that's working, I'll start tidying and adding the remainder of the missing features.